osnlz1694/Identifying-and-Prioritizing-Underperforming-Suppliers/README.md

 JOIN vendor AS v ON m.vendor_id = v.vendor_id;
 ```

-Below are some example queries to further explore complex relationships between certain attributes and how they may affect or be linked to total defects/downtime.
+Below are some example queries to further explore relationships between certain attributes and how they may affect or link to total defects/downtime.
 I encourage others to continue this analysis by using the query above.

 ```sql
 # Which types of vendors experience the most defects/downtime?